CanonKLZ/picoCTF2025-writeups/Cryptography/Guess My Cheese/Part 2/solution.md

 3. The salt added is in lowercase, uppercase, or both?
 (Eg: ab, AB, aB or Ab)

 ### Before obtaining updated findings (Reason I cannot get the solid solution)
 I appended cheese with the decoded salt raw bytes using latin1 encoding.
+(You can view from rainbow_table_original.py)

 ### Updated findings
 1. Before the hash is produced, the cheese name MUST be in lowercase, remain the whitespace and special symbols, and convert to bytes using UTF-8 encoding.